thecdil/wolf-reintroduction/pages/about.md

 ---
-title: About Flori
+title: About the Creator
 layout: about
-permalink: /about-flori.html
+permalink: /about-creator.html
 # include CollectionBuilder info at bottom
 #credits: true
 # Edit the markdown on in this file to describe your collection